Spanish Language - High Intermediate

 — Describe a range of topics of interest, presenting them as a linear sequence of events.

 — Talk with reasonable fluency about fact and events following a linear sequence of events (standard and colloquial).

 — Distinguish basic meaning from longer spoken information, presentations, interviews, documentaries, etc. (standard and colloquial).

-— Use strategies to promote communicative capacity using resources of a limited command of Spanish: paraphrase, ask for help, retrieve information for an interlocutor, etc. (standard and colloquial).
+— use strategies to improve communicative capacity using resources limited to the use of Spanish (paraphrasing, asking for help, recovering information from the speaker, etc. (standard and colloquial).

 — Understand texts aimed at the general public: poster, notes, warnings, information leaflets, advertisements, programmes, institutional information, administrative forms, etc. (standard).